 - 1. Allow the engine to cool down to 40°C (110°F). - 2.
 Turn the radiator expansion/degas tank filler cap through 90° in a counterclockwise direction.
-Pause to allow any pressure to drop, then turn cap fully counterclockwise and remove it.
+Pause to allow any pressure to drop, then turn cap fully counterclockwise and remove it. - 3.
+The quantity of coolant in the expansion/degas tank is a direct indication of the coolant level in the complete system.
+The acceptable level of coolant in the expansion/degas tank is shown by the level indicators molded into the tank wall.
+Top up as necessary with a mixture of plain water and antifreeze -- Refer to "Cooling System" on page 30 for information on mixing antifreeze solutions.

-NOTE: It is essential that only the correct type of antifreeze is used -- Refer to "Cooling System" on page 29.
+NOTE: It is essential that only the correct type of antifreeze is used -- Refer to "Cooling System" on page 30.